QualiSystems/devguide_source/_cloudproviders/9.0.0/getting-started-with-cloud-providers.md

 ### What is a Cloud Provider shell?

 The Cloud Provider shell standard is a project used to define a new cloud provider in CloudShell.
-This cloud provider is used to extend the system, allowing deployment of applications to an additional private or public cloud.
-The cloud provider standard may also be used to implement deployment of applications as part of deployment containers.
+The Cloud Provider shell is used to extend the system, allowing deployment of applications to an additional private or public cloud.
+The Cloud Provider Standard may also be used to implement deployment of applications as part of deployment containers.

-A cloud provider shell may include more than one deployment type, allowing a variety of options to base the virtual instance on (for example, selecting the image from the marketplace or loading a custom one).
+A Cloud Provider shell may include more than one deployment type, allowing a variety of options to base the virtual instance on (for example, selecting the image from the marketplace or loading a custom one).

 ### How is a Cloud Provider shell created?